ACA (Affordable Care Act)

 What is the Affordable Care Act (ACA)?

-ACA is the common abbreviation HR professionals use for The Patient Protection and Affordable Care Act.
+ACA (Affordable Care Act) is the common abbreviation HR professionals use for The Patient Protection and Affordable Care Act.
 Passed by the 111th Congress and signed into law by President Barack Obama in March 2010, the ACA is also known by the popular term Obamacare.
 Intended to extend healthcare coverage to more Americans, the ACA reshaped benefits administration through new regulations, fines, and penalties.
 These include:

 - New standards for health plans to qualify as ACA-compliant coverage